Date of Degree

 Copyright 2011 Whitney Krueger

 Krueger, Whitney Sue.
-"A seroepidemiological study of canine zoonoses among persons occupationally exposed to dogs." dissertation, University of Iowa, 2011.
+"A seroepidemiological study of canine zoonoses among persons occupationally exposed to dogs."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.